K-12 Dance Education

 Why dance education?

-A. Lorraine Crittendon first began as an intern at an after school program at a public charter school her senior year of college at the University of North Carolina at Charlotte.
-After graduation, she was offered a full time position as a Kindergarten teaching assistant.
-She was later promoted and then sought out a position for a public school dance educator.
+Lorraine Crittendon first began as an intern in an after school program at a Title I public charter school her senior year of college at the University of North Carolina at Charlotte.
+After graduation, she was offered a full time position as a kindergarten Teaching Assistant.
+She was later promoted and remained in her role until 2019 serving also as a Step Team Coach.

 Teaching Philosophy